haijiaolu/vol/docs/post/anthes-2009.md

 > Thompson and Ritchie in the early days of Unix.

-Of course,Unix'success didn't happen all at once.In 1971 it was ported to the PDP-11 minicomputer,a more powerful platform than the PDP-7 for which it was originally written.Text-formatting and text-editing programs were added,and it was rolled out to a few typists in the Bell Labs Patent department,its first users outside the development team.
+Of course,Unix'success didn't happen all at once.
+In 1971 it was ported to the PDP-11 minicomputer, a more powerful platform than the PDP-7 for which it was originally written.
+Text-formatting and text-editing programs were added, and it was rolled out to a few typists in the Bell Labs Patent department, its first users outside the development team.

-In 1972,Ritchie wrote the high-level C programming language (based on Thompson's earlier B language);subsequently,Thompson rewrote Unix in C,which greatly increased the OS'portability across computing environments.Along the way it picked up the name Unics (Uniplexed Information and Computing Service), a play on Multics;the spelling soon morphed into Unix.
+In 1972,Ritchie wrote the high-level C programming language (based on Thompson's earlier B language);subsequently,Thompson rewrote Unix in C, which greatly increased the OS'portability across computing environments.
+Along the way it picked up the name Unics (Uniplexed Information and Computing Service), a play on Multics;the spelling soon morphed into Unix.

-It was time to spread the word.Ritchie and Thompson's July 1974 CACM article, "The UNIX Time-Sharing System,"took the IT world by storm.Until then,Unix had been confined to a handful of users at Bell Labs.But now with the Association for Computing Machinery behind it --an editor called it "elegant"--Unix was at a tipping point.
+It was time to spread the word.
+Ritchie and Thompson's July 1974 CACM article, "The UNIX Time-Sharing System,"took the IT world by storm.
+Until then,Unix had been confined to a handful of users at Bell Labs.
+But now with the Association for Computing Machinery behind it --an editor called it "elegant"--Unix was at a tipping point.

-"The CACM article had a dramatic impact,"IT historian Peter Salus wrote in his book The Daemon,the Gnu and the Penguin."Soon,Ken was awash in requests for Unix."
+"The CACM article had a dramatic impact,"IT historian Peter Salus wrote in his book The Daemon, the Gnu and the Penguin."Soon,Ken was awash in requests for Unix."

 ###### Hackers' heaven

-Thompson and Ritchie were the consummate "hackers,"when that word referred to someone who combined uncommon creativity,brute force intelligence and midnight oil to solve software problems that others barely knew existed.
+Thompson and Ritchie were the consummate "hackers,"when that word referred to someone who combined uncommon creativity, brute force intelligence and midnight oil to solve software problems that others barely knew existed.

-Their approach,and the code they wrote,greatly appealed to programmers at universities,and later at startup companies without the mega-budgets of an IBM,Hewlett-Packard or Microsoft.Unix was all that other hackers,such as Bill Joy at the University of California,Rick Rashid at Carnegie Mellon University and David Korn later at Bell Labs,could wish for.
+Their approach, and the code they wrote, greatly appealed to programmers at universities, and later at startup companies without the mega-budgets of an IBM,Hewlett-Packard or Microsoft.
+Unix was all that other hackers, such as Bill Joy at the University of California,Rick Rashid at Carnegie Mellon University and David Korn later at Bell Labs, could wish for.

-"Nearly from the start,the system was able to,and did,maintain itself,"wrote
-Thompson and Ritchie in the CACM article."Since all source programs were always available and easily modified online,we were willing to revise and rewrite the system and its software when new ideas were invented,discovered,or suggested by others."
+"Nearly from the start, the system was able to, and did, maintain itself,"wrote Thompson and Ritchie in the CACM article."Since all source programs were always available and easily modified online, we were willing to revise and rewrite the system and its software when new ideas were invented, discovered, or suggested by others."

-Korn,an AT&T Fellow today,worked as a programmer at Bell Labs in the 1970s.
+Korn, an AT&T Fellow today, worked as a programmer at Bell Labs in the 1970s.
-"One of the hallmarks of Unix was that tools could be written,and better tools could replace them,"he recalls."It wasn't some monolith where you had to buy into everything;you could actually develop better versions."He developed the influential Korn shell,essentially a programming language to direct Unix operations,now available as open-source software.
+"One of the hallmarks of Unix was that tools could be written, and better tools could replace them,"he recalls."It wasn't some monolith where you had to buy into everything;you could actually develop better versions."He developed the influential Korn shell, essentially a programming language to direct Unix operations, now available as open-source software.

-Author and technology historian Salus recalls his work with the programming language APL on an IBM System/360 mainframe as a professor at the University of Toronto in the 1970s.It was not going well.But the day after Christmas in 1978,a friend at Columbia University gave him a demonstration of Unix running on a minicomputer."I said,'Oh my God,'and I was an absolute convert,"says Salus.
+Author and technology historian Salus recalls his work with the programming language APL on an IBM System/360 mainframe as a professor at the University of Toronto in the 1970s.
+It was not going well.
+But the day after Christmas in 1978, a friend at Columbia University gave him a demonstration of Unix running on a minicomputer."I said,'Oh my God,'and I was an absolute convert,"says Salus.

-He says the key advantage of Unix for him was its "pipe"feature,introduced in 1973,which made it easy to pass the output of one program to another.The pipeline concept,invented by Bell Labs'McIlroy,was subsequently copied by many operating systems,including all the Unix variants,Linux,DOS and Windows.
+He says the key advantage of Unix for him was its "pipe"feature, introduced in 1973, which made it easy to pass the output of one program to another.
+The pipeline concept, invented by Bell Labs'McIlroy, was subsequently copied by many operating systems, including all the Unix variants,Linux,DOS and Windows.

 ![Bell Labs,Murray Hill,NJ](../images/unix_murrayhill_230.png)

 > Unix was developed at Bell Labs' headquarters in Murray Hill, NJ.
 Credit: Alcatel-Lucent/Bell Labs

-Another advantage of Unix --the second "wow,"as Salus puts it --was that it didn't require a million-dollar mainframe to run on.It was written for the tiny and primitive DEC PDP-7 minicomputer because that's all Thompson and Ritchie could get their hands on in 1969."The PDP-7 was almost incapable of anything,"Salus recalls."I was hooked."
+Another advantage of Unix --the second "wow,"as Salus puts it --was that it didn't require a million-dollar mainframe to run on.
+It was written for the tiny and primitive DEC PDP-7 minicomputer because that's all Thompson and Ritchie could get their hands on in 1969."The PDP-7 was almost incapable of anything,"Salus recalls."I was hooked."

-A lot of others got hooked as well.University researchers adopted Unix in droves because it was relatively simple and easily modified,it was undemanding in its resource requirements,and the source code was essentially free.Startups like Sun Microsystems and a host of now-defunct companies that specialized in scientific computing,such as Multiflow Computer,made it their operating system of choice for the same reasons.
+A lot of others got hooked as well.
+University researchers adopted Unix in droves because it was relatively simple and easily modified, it was undemanding in its resource requirements, and the source code was essentially free.
+Startups like Sun Microsystems and a host of now-defunct companies that specialized in scientific computing, such as Multiflow Computer, made it their operating system of choice for the same reasons.

 ###### Unix offspring

-Unix grew up as a non-proprietary system because in 1956 AT&T had been enjoined by a federal consent decree from straying from its mission to provide telephone service.It was okay to develop software,and even to license it for a "reasonable"fee,but the company was barred from getting into the computer business.
+Unix grew up as a non-proprietary system because in 1956 AT&T had been enjoined by a federal consent decree from straying from its mission to provide telephone service.
+It was okay to develop software, and even to license it for a "reasonable"fee, but the company was barred from getting into the computer business.

-Unix,which was developed with no encouragement from management,was first viewed at AT&T as something between a curiosity and a legal headache.
+Unix, which was developed with no encouragement from management, was first viewed at AT&T as something between a curiosity and a legal headache.

-Then,in the late 1970s,AT&T realized it had something of commercial importance on its hands.Its lawyers began adopting a more favorable interpretation of the 1956 consent decree as they looked for ways to protect Unix as a trade secret.
+Then, in the late 1970s,AT&T realized it had something of commercial importance on its hands.
+Its lawyers began adopting a more favorable interpretation of the 1956 consent decree as they looked for ways to protect Unix as a trade secret.
-Beginning in 1979,with the release of Version 7,Unix licenses prohibited universities from using the Unix source code for study in their courses.
+Beginning in 1979, with the release of Version 7,Unix licenses prohibited universities from using the Unix source code for study in their courses.

-No problem,said computer science professor Andrew Tanenbaum,who had been using Unix V6 at Vrije Universiteit in Amsterdam.In 1987 he wrote a Unix clone for use in his classrooms,creating the open-source Minix operating system to run on the Intel 80286 microprocessor.
+No problem, said computer science professor Andrew Tanenbaum, who had been using Unix V6 at Vrije Universiteit in Amsterdam.
+In 1987 he wrote a Unix clone for use in his classrooms, creating the open-source Minix operating system to run on the Intel 80286 microprocessor.

-"Minix incorporated all the ideas of Unix,and it was a brilliant job,"Salus says."Only a major programmer,someone who deeply understood the internals of an operating system,could do that."Minix would become the starting point for Linus Torvalds'1991 creation of Linux --if not exactly a Unix clone,certainly a Unix look-alike.
+"Minix incorporated all the ideas of Unix, and it was a brilliant job,"Salus says."Only a major programmer, someone who deeply understood the internals of an operating system, could do that."Minix would become the starting point for Linus Torvalds'1991 creation of Linux --if not exactly a Unix clone, certainly a Unix look-alike.

-Stepping back a decade or so,Bill Joy,who was a graduate student and programmer at the University of California at Berkeley in the '70s,got his hands on a copy of Unix from Bell Labs,and he saw it as a good platform for his own work on a Pascal compiler and text editor.
+Stepping back a decade or so,Bill Joy, who was a graduate student and programmer at the University of California at Berkeley in the '70s, got his hands on a copy of Unix from Bell Labs, and he saw it as a good platform for his own work on a Pascal compiler and text editor.

-Modifications and extensions that he and others at Berkeley made resulted in the second major branch of Unix,called Berkeley Software Distribution (BSD) Unix.In March 1978,Joy sent out copies of 1BSD,priced at $50.
+Modifications and extensions that he and others at Berkeley made resulted in the second major branch of Unix, called Berkeley Software Distribution (BSD) Unix.
+In March 1978,Joy sent out copies of 1BSD, priced at $50.

-So by 1980 there were two major lines of Unix,one from Berkeley and one from AT&T,and the stage was set for what would become known as the Unix Wars.The good news was that software developers anywhere could get the Unix source code and tailor it to their needs and whims.The bad news was they did just that.
+So by 1980 there were two major lines of Unix, one from Berkeley and one from AT&T, and the stage was set for what would become known as the Unix Wars.
+The good news was that software developers anywhere could get the Unix source code and tailor it to their needs and whims.
+The bad news was they did just that.
-Unix proliferated,and the variants diverged.
+Unix proliferated, and the variants diverged.

-In 1982 Joy co-founded Sun Microsystems and offered a workstation,the Sun-1, running a version of BSD called SunOS.(Solaris would come about a decade later.)The following year,AT&T released the first version of Unix System V,an enormously influential operating system that would become the basis for IBM's AIX and Hewlett-Packard's HP-UX.
+In 1982 Joy co-founded Sun Microsystems and offered a workstation, the Sun-1, running a version of BSD called SunOS.(Solaris would come about a decade later.)The following year,AT&T released the first version of Unix System V, an enormously influential operating system that would become the basis for IBM's AIX and Hewlett-Packard's HP-UX.
 Unix versions chart